codacy/docs/docs/related-tools/codacy-plugin-tools.md

 # Codacy plugin tools

 Codacy uses a system of plugin tools to extend the scope of analyses on your repositories, allowing [support for new languages and tools](../getting-started/supported-languages-and-tools.md) every day.
-To create your own plugin tool, check the [tool developer guide](tool-developer-guide.md).

 The Codacy GitHub repositories list the version and extra plugins supported by each plugin tool.
 You can also submit GitHub issues on these repositories.